precision-software/TempFiles/README.md

   allowing the header to be validated as "Additional Data" before being used.
   ***NOTE: for now, no header to validate.***
 ### Compression
-- Output blocks have variable size, so each block is prepended with its size.
+- Output blocks have variable size, so actual block size is prepended to each block.
 - Can read/write sequentially, rewind, and append after reading to end.
 - Cannot seek.
 - Possible to create a block index, allowing appends and read seeks.